consilience/laravel-odoo-api-client/README.md

 between OpenERP/Odoo versions.
 This package does not attempt to deal with that at this time.

-Fpor example, to restrict the read to named attributes, the following formats are used:
+For example, to restrict the read to named attributes, the following formats are used:

 * OpenERP 7: $client->read('account.invoice', [123], ['type', 'partner_id']);